 What is Trending

-Flower trends are constantly evolving.
+Trends are constantly evolving.
 Here we link you with information and topics impacting the world of changing flower trends, flower types, floral varieties, flower colors and floral design styles and arrangements.
-Here is what is trending in flowers.

 Although we are still seeing plenty of brides move toward earthy and antique floral styling and color palettes there is plenty of room for more posh, rich plum tones.
 Albeit more subdued than in the past the deep purple, burgundies and plums lend themselves to a elegant, romantic and timeless appeal.
 In this inspirational shoot from Honour and Blessing with florals by Italy’s Rattiflora, Style Me Pretty shares that elegance and timeless are always beautiful.
 See the Pictorial.